Nissan ex-chair set for first public appearance after escape

 BEIRUT (AP) - The disgraced former chairman of Nissan is expected to speak to journalists in Beirut on Wednesday, more than a week after his dramatic escape from Japan ahead of his trial for alleged financial misconduct.

-The highly anticipated news conference by Carlos Ghosn will be first public appearance since he smuggled himself from Tokyo to Beirut, landing in the Lebanese capital where he grew up and is regarded by many as a national hero.
+The highly anticipated news conference by Carlos Ghosn will be first public appearance since he smuggled himself from Tokyo to Beirut, arriving in the Lebanese capital where he grew up and is regarded by many as a national hero.

 Dozens of local and international journalists are expected to attend.
 Lebanese authorities have not made any comments about the news conference and it was not immediately clear whether they intend to summon him for questioning.